Nictec/EasyRent-client/README.md

 # easyrent-client

 > Client of the EasyRent Project (currently in heavy development)

+##About

+Easyrent is a equipment management system for bands and rental companies.
+It is based on Django, Django REST Framework and vue.js.
+The project is usable but far from finished.
+Feel free to download and test it and if you have any ideas or feature requests please let me know.

 ## Build Setup